purton-tech/barricade/README.md

 ## Features

 * A "No Code" solution.
-Zero integration.
+Minimal integration.
 * Reduces the number of dependencies for your main application reducing he risk of supply chain attacks.
 * Data in your region in your database and under your control.
 * Small high performance Docker container built with Rust.